 Program Policies for Faculty

-This page presents policies relates to faculty.
+This page presents policies related to faculty.
 Policies related to students can be found here.
-You can also download the full policy document here.
+Y

 CPB faculty are members of the Vanderbilt University Graduate Faculty who direct research and

 educational programs related to the goals of the program.
 They should demonstrate excellent

 mentorship of graduate students and participate in the program community.

 Faculty are expected to be excellent advisors and mentors to their students, providing them with education and training in the relevant research techniques and approaches, research skills of successful scientists and professional behavior.
 Faculty should have ongoing discussions about the responsible conduct of research with their students, discussing both general principles and the specific application of these principles to their research area.
 They are expected to commit adequate time to mentoring their students and to place a high priority on the student’s professional development.
 When a research project is deemed complete, advisors are expected to contribute to a timely publication of the work.
 Advisors should set and communicate their expectations for students in advance, maintain appropriate mentor/mentee relationships, keep a professional demeanor during all interactions with the student, and practice other behaviors that lead to positive professional relationships and student growth and development.
 When conflict occurs, faculty are expected to participate actively and productively in the procedures for resolving these conflicts.